pikatchu/closedsource/book/0060-the_call.md

 ---

-Leo sat on Elias’ couch, his legs crossed, his mind still buzzing with everything that had happened.
+Leo sat on Elias' couch, his legs crossed, his mind still buzzing with everything that had happened.

 Elias paced the room, looking deeply troubled.

 "You heard them?"
 Elias asked, his voice sharp with disbelief.
 "Are you absolutely sure?"

 Leo nodded firmly.
 "I know what I heard.
-I wasn’t imagining it."
+I wasn't imagining it."

 Elias ran a hand through his hair.
-"That… that doesn’t make any sense.
+"That… that doesn't make any sense.
 Maybe it was just the heat of the moment.
 The adrenaline.
 The excitement of the fight… Maybe you *thought* you heard them."

 Leo shook his head.
-"No. It wasn’t like that.
-The voices weren’t just in my head, they were… separate.
+"No. It wasn't like that.
+The voices weren't just in my head, they were… separate.
 Like I was tuning into something."

 Elias stopped pacing.
 His face darkened.